Migrating from an RPM-based Deployment to the Latest 1.5.x CSD

 As a precaution, consult your cluster/IT administrator before you start rebooting hosts.

 - Uninstall the previous release of Cloudera Data Science Workbench.
-Perform this step on the master node, as well as all the worker nodes.
+Perform this step on the master host, as well as all the worker hosts.

 yum remove cloudera-data-science-workbench